apostrophecms/docs/docs/reference/module-api/module-overview.md

 Extend the behavior of existing event handlers (set in `queries`) in the `extendQueries` section.
 This function must return an object as described in `queries`.

 Each extended query builder or method should accept the original function as `_super` followed by its original arguments.
-Extended query builders and methods will be matched with the base class builder or method using the same name.
+Extended query builders and methods should be nested in the `builders` or `methods` object, as in [`queries`](#queries-self-query), and are matched with the base class builder or method using the same name.
 Methods should return data in a similar format to the existing API route.

 ### `middleware(self)`

 Add standard Express middleware to be called on *every* request.
 The `middleware` function takes the module as an argument and must return an object of [middleware functions](https://expressjs.com/en/guide/using-middleware.html).
-This is a good place to import third-party middleware.
+This is a good place to import third-party middleware if it should be called on every request.

-Note that it is often better to add an event handler or `await` a method in an API route instead.
+Note that if you are considering authoring your own middleware, it is often better to add an event handler or `await` a method in the appropriate API route instead.

-`checkIp` could also be an object with a `before` property and a `middleware` property, in which case it would run `before` the middleware of the module with the specified name

 ```javascript
 // modules/limiter/index.js